-- Encouraging children to share homework with parents/carers - Inviting parents into school twice a year to discuss the progress of their child. - Sharing information through annual reports - Mathematical links on the school website, e.g. calculation policy - Allowing children who are using 'Timestables Rockstars' to access this at home.
-We regularly run competitions and put information about this in the school newsletter.
+- Encouraging children to share homework with parents/carers - Inviting parents into school twice a year to discuss the progress of their child. - Sharing information through annual reports - Mathematical links on the school website, e.g. calculation policy - Workshops organised in relation to the new curriculum and supporting children's mathematical learning